Last Updated on May 12, 2021

 We also suggest checking out Airbnb for some great unique accommodation options.
 You could go glamping right outside the Grand Canyon’s South Rim, or stay in a beautiful historical cabin.
 There are so many fun accommodation options to explore.

 How Much Does It Cost To Camp In The Grand Canyon?

 A couple of options for camping in the Grand Canyon are the Mather Campground (open all-year long) and the North Rim Campground, which closes for the winter season.

-Also available year-round is a RV park, Trailer Village, with full hook-ups.
+Also available year-round is an RV park, Trailer Village, with full hook-ups.
 It is located in the South Rim.

 Fees are $18 per site per night ($10 permit plus $8 per group/night).
 A maximum of 2 vehicles, 6 people, and 3 tents are allowed per site.

-Group sites are also available, $50/night, maximum of 50 people, and 3 vehicles per group site.
+Group sites are also available, $50/night, a maximum of 50 people, and 3 vehicles per group site.

 Pets are NOT ALLOWED below the canyon rim at any time.

 If you are camping below the rim, expect a $10 permit plus $8 per person, or stock animal, per night.